 Looking Glass Labs Reports Financial Results for the Second Fiscal Quarter of 2023

-/EIN News/ -- VANCOUVER, British Columbia, March 17, 2023 (GLOBE NEWSWIRE) -- Looking Glass Labs Ltd.(“LGL” or the “Company”) (NEO: NFTX) (AQSE: NFTX) (OTC: LGSLF) (FRA: H1N), a leading Web3 platform specializing in immersive metaverse environments, play-to-earn tokenization and blockchain monetization strategies, announces that it has filed its unaudited financial results for the second quarterly period ending January 31, 2023 of the Company’s 2023 fiscal year, the highlights of which are included in this news release.
-The full set of Consolidated Financial Statements and Management Discussion and Analysis can be viewed by visiting the Company’s website at www.lgl.io or its profile page on SEDAR at www.sedar.com.
+VANCOUVER, British Columbia, March 17, 2023 (GLOBE NEWSWIRE) -- Looking Glass Labs Ltd.("LGL" or the "Company") NFTX NFTX LGSLF (FRA: H1N), a leading Web3 platform specializing in immersive metaverse environments, play-to-earn tokenization and blockchain monetization strategies, announces that it has filed its unaudited financial results for the second quarterly period ending January 31, 2023 of the Company's 2023 fiscal year, the highlights of which are included in this news release.
+The full set of Consolidated Financial Statements and Management Discussion and Analysis can be viewed by visiting the Company's website at www.lgl.io or its profile page on SEDAR at www.sedar.com.

 Financial Highlights (all amounts expressed in Canadian Dollars unless otherwise noted)